- Last updated on: 14 mins read

-There are thousands/millions (4m + as per WP repository) of WooCommerce store out there.
-According to Wikipedia, It alone powers up more than 30% of all e-commerce stores.
+There are over 4 million WooCommerce stores out there (as per the WP repository).
+It alone powers up more than 30% of all e-commerce stores (according to Wikipedia).

 Along with that, there is also a massive increase in people making online purchases.
-According to statistics from statista.com, retail sales on online shops have increased by around 42% from 2014 till 2017.
+Retail sales in online shops have increased by around 42% from 2014 to 2018 (according to statista.com).

 But still, there are many WooCommerce store owners who are facing challenges to reach their targeted sales goal.